adossantos-jr/spatial-fishing-risk-mapper/README.md

 ```
 vuln_df = read.csv('my_iucn_classification.csv')
 ```
 *The species matrix*: The species matrix is structured as those tradionally used in ecology, with species as columns and sites as rows.
-However, in this case, the first three columns of the species matrix must be 'time', 'latitude' and 'longitude' (see the test data for a template: test_species_matrix.csv).
+However, in this case, the first three columns of the species matrix must be `time`, `latitude` and `longitude` (see the test data for a template: test_species_matrix.csv).
-- The column 'time' refers to any temporal classification of the fishing points (i. e. seasons, months, years).
+- The column `time` refers to any temporal classification of the fishing points (i. e. seasons, months, years).
 This column will be used to generate one map per each temporal classification (i. e. for seasons, one map per season), besides the main map.
-If there is no temporal classification in your data, this column must still exist, but it must be empty (filled with NA values).
-If 'time' is empty, only the main map (your full study area with all inputed points) will be generated.
+If there is no temporal classification in your data, this column must still exist, but it must be empty (filled with `NA` values).
+If `time` is empty, only the main map (your full study area with all inputed points) will be generated.
-- The columns 'latitude' and 'longitude' are the respective latitude and longitude of fishing points in decimal degrees (fully numerical values; negative values for South and West hemispheres).
+- The columns `latitude` and `longitude` are the respective latitude and longitude of fishing points in decimal degrees (fully numerical values; negative values for South and West hemispheres).
 If your coordinates are in another format, they must be converted to decimal.
 A useful coordinate converter from degrees/minutes/seconds to decimal can be found in the resources section.
-For more information on coordinate systems, see https://www.uaf.edu/ces/publications/database/agriculture-livestock/understanding-mapping-systems.php.
+For more information on coordinate systems can be found [here](https://www.uaf.edu/ces/publications/database/agriculture-livestock/understanding-mapping-systems.php).
 - The species columns can be filled with any kind of abundance/density/biomass/count metric.
 For a less biased analysis, some kind of standardization by fishing effort is recommended, such as Catch per Unit of Effort (CPUE) or Catch per Unit of Area (CPUA).

 Importing the species matrix is done in this section (line 14):